Friday, 20 September 2024

 • Use of the Cylons in all fields of life becomes widespread in barely five years.
 The Cylons serve as everything from soldiers to nannies to cooks to medics.
 Despite pleas to the contrary, they are not always treated well by their human masters, sometimes disposed of too easily.

 • The sentience and consciousness in the Zoe-A Cylon model rapidly spreads to all other Cylon models.
-They refuse to continue working as slaves for the humans, and request fair recompense, a homeworld of their own, and a voice on the Quorum as a thirteenth tribe.
+They eventually refuse to continue working as slaves for the humans, and request fair recompense, a homeworld of their own, and a voice on the Quorum as a thirteenth tribe.
 They also request recognition of their faith in the One True God to be acknowledged.
 Despite some sympathisers, the Colonials reach with horror.
 Graystone Industries attempts to shut down the Cylons but fails.
 The Cylons believe this to be an attempt at genocide.

 • The growing Cylon crisis leads to emergency discussions between the governments of the Twelve Colonies about creating both a joint administrative body, growing out of the existing diplomatic forums, and a mutual military force.
 The former becomes known as the Quorum of the Twelve, in homage to the ruling body of Kobol, and the latter as Colonial Fleet.
 However, staunch opposition to federalisation delays the former project.
 (Battlestar Galactica: Deadlock video game)